-Deep in the South Australian desert is a famously quirky town worth the detour, full of people wanting to get lost, fortune seekers and plain old eccentrics.
+Deep in the South Australian desert is the famously quirky town of Coober Pedy, full of people wanting to get lost, fortune seekers and plain old eccentrics.
+Steve Madgwick digs in…

 Nothing you are about to read is true.
 Some of the names have been changed, too; once by me and once by them.

 It’s not that the inexplicable yarns that Coober Pedians breathlessly share never happened.
 Getting them on the record or proving them, however, is another matter.

 Dig too deeply and forcefully for facts and you automatically qualify as ‘shiny-shoe officialdom’, the enemy, at which point the trap door slams shut and the story ends.

 Instead, go with the flow and let the outpost’s egalitarian eccentrics talk.